Souloutz/School-Fund-App/README.md

 - Java 11=>17 (Make sure to have correct JAVA_HOME setup in your environment)
 - Maven
+- Angular 17
+- npn SHA512 hash package.
+Install with `npm install --save sha512-crypt-ts`
 -  _add any other tech stack requirements_

 ## How to run it

 1. Clone the repository and go to the root directory.
+2. cd into ./ufund-api
-2. Execute `mvn compile exec:java`
+3. Execute `mvn compile exec:java`.
+This will start the REST API backend.
+4. Open another terminal window. cd into ./ufund-ui/angular-ufund-ui/
+5. Execute `ng serve --open`.
+This will start the Angular frontend.
-3. Open in your browser `http://localhost:8080/`
+6. Open in your browser `http://localhost:4200/home`
-4.  _add any other steps required or examples of how to use/run_
+7. You should see the project running succesfully.

 ## Known bugs and disclaimers
 (It may be the case that your implementation is not perfect.)